brokkoli71/PoseRec/README.md

 # PoseRec
-extracts the pose of a image taken by the raspi and prints it in the image
+current state: extracts the pose of a image taken by the raspi and prints it in the image the aim is to implement gesture detection for controlling basic actions on RaspberryPi

 using:
 OpenCV, picamera, PoseNet